What are bee boles?

 Records of bee boles and other beekeeping structures built in the past.
-Started by Dr Eva Crane in 1952, the Register now contains paper records for 1543 sites, and photographic prints and/or transparencies for most of them.
+Started by Dr Eva Crane (see: http://evacranetrust.org) in 1952, the Register now contains records for 1589 sites, and images for most of them.
 To improve accessibility to the records and to encourage conservation and further recording, the Register was put into a database and made available online in 2005.
 The work was organized by Penelope Walker, with the help of those mentioned in Acknowledgements.

 What does the IBRA Bee Boles Register database contain?

 A wealth of information on bee boles and other beekeeping structures (see Types of structure) that were used in the past to provide shelter for skeps of honey bees – and hundreds of pictures.
 They were built in many parts of England, Ireland, Scotland and Wales (for France, see Further information, below) – have a browse to see what there is in your area.
 Click Search.